ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 ## How It Works

-FastBoot works by creating a Node process and executing your Ember Application within it.
+FastBoot works by creating a Node.js process and executing your Ember application within it.

 Most Ember applications should work out of the box.
 However, there are some patterns that you should be sure to follow to guarantee that your application is fully FastBoot compatible.